lastmeta/HumanMoney/readme.md

 # Human Money

-The idea behind new money is to treat money as a social system. they money supply can be seen as 1 unit which never changes. each individual can have a portion of that unit.
+The idea behind Human Money is to treat money as a social system. they money supply can be seen as 1 unit which never changes. each individual can have a portion of that unit.
 How much? that is determined by how much everyone thinks they deserve.
 Money therefore, in this scheme is not a unit of account, but an idication of social credit.
 With it you determine the relative credit of any other account.

 ## requirements